On the front lines in eastern Ukraine, peace feels far away

 Ukrainian soldiers of the Spartan brigade push through drills with full intensity, honing their skills for the battlefield in the Pokrovsk area.

-Everything at the training range, only 45 kilometers (28 miles) from the front, is designed to mirror real combat conditions — even the terrain.
+Everything at the training range, dozens of kilometers from the front, is designed to mirror real combat conditions — even the terrain.
 A thin strip of forest breaks up the vast fields of blooming sunflowers stretching into the distance until the next tree line appears.

 “My motivation is that there is simply no way back,” he said.
 “If you are in the military, you have to fight.
 If we’re here, we need to cover our brothers in arms.”